rFronteddu/testbed-monitor/README.md

 # The SMTP port
 MAIL_PORT=
 # The email to send the report to
+# Multiple emails can be separated with a comma, ex: DESTINATION=email1,email2,email3
 DESTINATION=
 ```
 The **configuration.yaml** file should declare the following variables: